MatrixManAtYrService/htutil/README.md

 These numbers would be different if my terminal had been a different width when I captured that string.
 This makes working with `vim`'s actual output quite challenging.

-[ht](https://github.com/andyk/ht) simplifies this by connecting a subprocess to a headless terminal.
-You can ask it for snapshots which show how the headless terminal is rendering output at that time.
+[ht](https://github.com/andyk/ht) can give you snapshots of the headless terminal so you don't have to deal with the ANSI codes.

 ## htutil CLI

-Working with `ht` at the command line is a bit like having a chat session with a terminal.
+Working with `ht` is a bit like having a chat session with a terminal.
-You type in JSON to make requests like "press key" or "take snapshot".
+You make requests by writing JSON to stdin, requests like "press key" or "take snapshot".
-You get responses as more JSON.
+You get responses as more JSON from stdout.

 The `htutil` CLI is not interactive like this.
 It aims to do everything in a single command: